Translation disclaimer (Translation disclaimer)

 • Supported Internships and Project Search in partnership with the NHS.
 This offers internships to young people in partnership with the local hospital.
 There are up to twelve internships each year in this well-established scheme that has provided successful employment opportunities for young people.

-We can support you to find accommodation and to be as independent as possible.
+If you have care and support needs we can help you to find accommodation to be as Independent as possible.

 Short Breaks.
 These are available in a residential setting to give family carers a break and provide social opportunities.
 One of the short breaks services for people with a learning disability moved to a new location in 2023 that was re-developed to be accessible and adaptable.
 Breaks can range from a couple of days to a few weeks depending on your circumstances.